apache/ignite/modules/platforms/dotnet/examples/README.md

 * Open current folder (from UI or with `code .` command)
 * Open "Run" panel (`Ctrl+Shift+D` - default shortcut for `workbench.view.debug`)
-* Select an example from the combobox on top (TODO: picture) and run
+* Select an example from the combobox on top and run

 ![VS Code Screenshot](images/vs-code.png)